LizeVerstraete/stainTransfer_CycleGAN_pytorch/README.md

 ## Prepare Your Dataset
 ### CycleGAN (unpaired datasets)
-To train a model on your own dataset, you need to create a data folder with two subdirectories `trainA` and `trainB` that contain images from domain A and B. You can test your model on your training set by setting `--phase train` in `test.py`.
+To train a model on your own dataset, you need to create a data folder with two subdirectories `trainA` and `trainB` that contain images from domain A and B (unaired).
+You can test your model on your training set by setting `--phase train` in `test.py`.
 You can also create subdirectories `testA` and `testB` if you have test data.

-###Pix2Pix (paired datasets)
+### Pix2Pix (paired datasets)
 We provide a python script to generate pix2pix training data in the form of pairs of images {A,B}, where A and B are two different depictions of the same underlying scene.
 For example, these might be pairs {label map, photo} or {bw image, color image}.
 Then we can learn to translate A to B or B to A:

 Create folder `/path/to/data` with subfolders `A` and `B`. `A` and `B` should each have their own subfolders `train`, `val`, `test`, etc. In `/path/to/data/A/train`, put training images in style A. In `/path/to/data/B/train`, put the corresponding images in style B. Repeat same for other data splits (`val`, `test`, etc).